4 Allophanic Soils

 8. Active soil fauna.
 Microbial biomass is generally high.

 9. Stable topsoils.
-Soils resist puddling under the impact of machinery or grazing animals in wet weather.
+Soils resist pugging under the impact of machinery or grazing animals in wet weather.
 The water content at field capacity is less than the plastic limit.
 Topsoil and subsoil horizons are friable, and organic/mineral complexes are stable.
-Carbon contents are medium to high.
+For mineral soils, carbon contents are medium to very high.
 Exposed topsoil may be subject to wind erosion.

 10. High shrinkage potential.
 Soil materials have high potential to shrink on drying.
 Rewetting may not achieve the original volume.